SQL Joins

 While it may not always be the best choice for large-scale operations without appropriate indexes, its straightforward implementation and the ability to handle joins without additional requirements (such as sorted data or hash keys) make it an indispensable option, especially in systems where other join algorithms might not be as feasible due to system limitations or specific data characteristics.
 Its role is particularly crucial in transactional databases or smaller-scale analytical processes where data sizes are manageable, and the overhead of more complex algorithms is not justified.

-Merge Sort Join
+What Is Merge Sort Join?

 The merge join is a highly efficient database join algorithm when both tables involved are pre-sorted on the join columns.
 This algorithm works much like a zipper, seamlessly merging two sorted lists by quickly identifying matching entries from each side.